tomography/scanscripts/README.rst

 Experiment scanning scripts at APS

-This **scanscripts** contains the python scripts in use at various APS beamlines to collect data.
+This **scanscripts** contains the scripts used at various APS beamlines to collect data.

 How to add your beamline scripts
 ================================